 site | reviews

-This was a recommendation by Nicoletta a local who owns a lovely floral shop (Stagni in Fiore) in the city center.
-She said it is one of her favorite restaurants and after my first visit, it also became mine.
-I was hoping to try other restaurants in the area but there were so many delicious options on the menu that I couldn’t resist returning night after night.
+This was a recommendation by Nicoletta, a local who owns a lovely floral shop (Stagni in Fiore) in the city center.
+She said it is one of her favorite restaurants, and after my first visit, it also became mine.
+I had hoped to try other restaurants in the area, but there were so many delicious options on the menu that I couldn’t resist returning night after night.
 Update: I returned to Bologna a few months later for the Christmas Holidays and to visit Nicoletta who I stayed in touch with after my previous trip.
 She closed her floral shop early and took me to another of her favorite restaurants.
-Bologna during the Holidays is beautiful and we had the most wonderful evening together but as far as restaurants, Trattoria Baraldi, which I of course visited again, is still at the top of my list.
+Bologna during the Holidays is beautiful and we had the most wonderful evening together, but as far as restaurants, Trattoria Baraldi, which I of course visited again, is still at the top of my list.

 Bologna’s most traditional dish is tortellini in brodo (tortellini in broth) and is a mix between a soup and a pasta dish.
 Personally, I found it a bit underwhelming but I definitely recommend ordering the Tagliatelle al ragu as well as the tortelloni di ricotta al burro e oro o burro e salvia (ricotta tortelloni with a butter sage sauce).
 For dessert order a slice of la torta tenerina (flourless chocolate cake) along with a glass of white wine.